Honest Review:

 Overview

 Deputy is a cloud-based solution for time tracking and productivity enhancement developed and presented by Deputechnologies.
 It is marketed as a reliable second-in-command whose mission is to Simplify Shift Work™ and envisions Thriving workplaces in every community™.
-These all sound like lofty ideals, so hop in and discover if Deputy indeed lives up to its promise.
+These all sound like lofty ideals, but living up to them is a whole other story altogether, and in this review, I’ll help you discover if it does.

-Some of the things that make Deputy shine are its touchless facial recognition feature for clocking in and timesheet verification, accurate and real-time digital timesheets with automatic wage calculation, GPS locations stamps and geofencing, dynamic and actionable reporting to review and compare worked hours and profits, comprehensive break compliance, and facilitation of payroll with third-party integrations.
-It also has to be said that their scheduling tools are quite powerful, the employee engagement feature is spot-on, and the concept of the centralized communication newsfeed is beautifully conceived.
+Some of the things that make Deputy shine are its touchless facial recognition feature for clocking in and timesheet verification, accurate and real-time digital timesheets with automatic wage calculation, GPS location stamps and geofencing, dynamic and actionable reporting to review and compare worked hours and profits, comprehensive break compliance, and facilitation of payroll with third-party integrations.
+I’m also quite impressed by their pretty powerful scheduling tools, the thoughtful employee engagement feature, and the concept of the centralized communication newsfeed to ensure that everyone stays in the loop all in one place.

 However, Deputy has its fair share of challenges as well, and as promised, this review will cover all sides of the story.
-The apps are glitchy and slow at times, and sometimes there is a significant lag in grabbing, starting, and ending shifts.
+It can be glitchy and slow at times, and there is a significant lag in grabbing, starting, and ending shifts.
 Copying and pasting schedules can be a drag when the software overrides user preferences with pre-programmed options.
 Large and multi-location operations experience difficulties with GPS tracking.
 The mobile apps offer limited functionality, especially for Android.
 Its HR functionality is somewhat limited, and it offers very limited non-English languages for the interface.

 Representation of employee's dashboard